syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 //Load an existing PDF.

-PdfLoadedDocument loadedDocument = new PdfLoadedDocument(fileName);
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

-//Set the conformance for PDF/A1B conversion.
+//Set the conformance for PDF/A-1b conversion.

 loadedDocument.Conformance = PdfConformanceLevel.Pdf_A1B;